transdigiware/blockchain/howto/ibp-console-create-app.md

 In order to take advantage of the [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} feature of Hyperledger Fabric, you must configure anchor peers.
 Service discovery allows your application to learn which peers on the channel outside your organization need to endorse a transaction.
 Without service discovery, you will need to get the endpoint information of these peers out of band from other organizations and add them to your connection profile.
 For more information, see [Configuring anchor peers](/docs/blockchain?topic=blockchain-ibp-console-govern#ibp-console-govern-channels-anchor-peers).

-Navigate to the **Smart contracts** tab in your platform console.
+Navigate to the **Smart contracts** tab in your console.
 Next to each instantiated smart contract, navigate to the overflow menu.
 Click the button named **Connect with SDK**.
 This opens a side panel that allows you to build and download your connection profile.
 First, you will also need to select your organization MSP definition.
 You will then need to select the CA of your organization that you used to register your application identity.
 You will then be able to download the connection profile that you can use to generate certificates and invoke the smart contract.